 The time has come, my cousin.
 Floyd must hear the truth.

 She shifted her position and grabbed the small, golden bell from her desk.
 It was no use to postpone delivering the letter to Countess Arianell of Silver Kingdom.

-The door opened and a golden male bear walked in.
+The door opened and a golden tomcat walked in.

 "Eurwyn, I want you to take this letter to Countess Arianell of the Silver Kingdom," Gilda said.